Glimpse history through old images of Chichester, West Sussex, England.

 Over a hundred firefighters battled the blaze.

-Uploaded by Paul Archer, this 23 minute film shows a wide range of locations and interviews with local people.
+Chischester’s experience of 1990s flooding is captured in this 23 minute film showing a wide range of locations and interviews with local people.

 Footage includes an interview with local resident Chris Sherborne.